leulshawel/SAP16/README.md

-This is an emuater for a custom 16 bit arch SAP CPU with dev tool-kit
+This is an emluater for a custom 16 bit arch SAP CPU with dev tool-kit

 usage: ./cpu16 -sl [statefile] -d [memorydumpfile]
 -s save the context of cpu to file